-The Group determines the fair value of unquoted equity instruments using acceptable valuation technique.
-The Group has investment in unquoted equity instruments which is measured at fair value using the adjusted net asset value method and discounted for any lack of control and lack of marketability.
+The Company determines the fair value of unquoted equity instruments using acceptable valuation technique.
+The Company has investment in unquoted equity instruments which is measured at fair value using the adjusted net asset value method and noncontrolling interest discount.
 Under this method, the fair value is derived by determining the fair values of identifiable assets and liabilities of the investee company.
-The carrying value of unquoted equity investment as of December 31, 2023 and 2022 is disclosed in Note 8.
+The carrying value of unquoted equity investment as at December 31, 2024 and 2023 is disclosed in Note 10.